stephan-fischer/jQuery-LiveUrl/README.md

 ## Donation
-If you want to support me, make a small donation  at www.paypal.com: stephan@ainetworks.de
+If you want to support me, make a small donation  at www.paypal.com: stephan@mrfischer.de